jothamsl/Learning-C-/README.md

 ## Disclaimer
 This repository is NOT for those just getting into programming.
-It's adviced that you have some prior experience with other programming languages especially those with explicit data type definitions for objects.
+It's adviced that you have some prior experience with other programming languages especially those which require data type assignments for variables, functions etc.

 ## Todo
-* Create CLI Interface for eased exploration
+- [ ] Implement Fundamental Concepts
+- [ ] Create Terminal App With C++